RNA medicines: Potential for Germany as a business location

 Static version of the map

-A static version of the map (of June 2023) can be downloades as a pdf document and as a PNG file.
+A static version of the map (of November 2024) can be downloaded as a pdf document in german, in english and as a PNG file in german as well as in english.

 As can be seen, there are not only companies in Germany developing mRNA vaccines and other RNA-based medicines, but also suppliers of essential excipients required for their production.
 The developing companies either carry out the production of the actual medicines themselves or transfer it to contract manufacturers for individual manufacturing steps or the entire production.
 Research institutes also contribute, especially with the further development of methods for the use of RNA in medicines, usually in cooperation with individual companies.
 For example, the automation of mRNA production is being optimized at seven institutes of the Fraunhofer-Gesellschaft as part of the lead project RNAuto.